 These improvements in rural fixed-line connectivity have arisen through the NBN rollout, which is presenting a different challenge in metropolitan areas.
 The NBN will further reduce demand for costly landline phone packages, pushing consumers towards VoIP services such as Skype, with a similarly disruptive effect on television service providers.

 With nearly a quarter of telecommunications revenue derived from wired services, this presents a significant challenge to operating models, but also an opportunity to firms that best adapt.

-The constant evolution of technology necessitates regular spending on replacement capex.
+The constant evolution of technology necessitates regular spending on replacement CAPEX.
 A good example is the billions of dollars spent maximising the efficiencies of 3G networks and then upgrading to 4G.
-The next major infrastructure spend is already on the horizon in the form of 5G, forecast to arrive by 2020, in addition to NBN-related upgrades.
+The next major infrastructure spending is already on the horizon in the form of 5G, forecast to arrive by 2020, in addition to NBN-related upgrades.